JacopoLokken/MAE_thesis/README.md

 To download the code, press the "<>Code" green button in the top - right of this page, and choose "Download ZIP".
 Unzip the file, and open every R script.

-At the beginning of each R script, set the working directory (where the unzipped folder is located).
+# At the beginning of each R script, *set the working directory (where the unzipped folder is located) and uncomment*.

 The R scripts should be run in the following order:
 (1) 1_TrueData.R